American With No Medical Training Ran Center For Malnourished Ugandan Kids. 105 Died

 "So I walk in," Kramlich recalls, "and there's this child, swollen, wheezing."
 Kramlich could see the blood still being transfused into Patricia's vein.
 "And [Bach] goes, 'You know, I think she might be having a reaction.
 But I don't know.
 Because, you know, Google says that if they're having a reaction, they'll have a rash.
 And I don't see a rash."

-Kramlich says that, as was often the case, it was clear to her that Bach was the one making the medical decisions.
+Kramlich says that as was often the case, it was clear to her that Bach was the one making the medical decisions.
 And in this instance, she says, none of the staff nurses were even at the center.

 "It's just horrifying," says Kramlich.
 In Uganda, just as in the U.S., only a medical professional is permitted to perform invasive procedures like a blood transfusion.
 She says her thought at that moment was, "This isn't a game.
 You have no business running blood — at all."